Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/docs/introduction.rst

 Project Objectives
 ----------------
-* Design and develop a multi-agent chatbot for bias detection
-* Implement dynamic knowledge graphs for improved efficiency
-* Create specialized agents for specific tasks
-* Evaluate shared memory effects on system performance
-* Optimize compute resources and reduce redundancy
-* Improve bias classification accuracy
-* Enhance news summarization quality
+The goal of this project is to design, develop, and validate a multi-agent chatbot that is capable of detecting media bias in news articles and providing unbiased and fact-check of News topics/Articles.
+This project will explore the effects of shared memory on a multi-agent system and look at utilizing dynamic knowledge graphs to improve the overall efficiency of the system and accuracy of predictions and quality of  News.
+Specifically, this project will focus on:

+1. Developing specialized multi-agents system based on customizing open-source LLMs for specific tasks, such as bias detection, Fact-checking, knowledge graph maintenance, data collection from news open source API, and chatbot functionality.

+2. Evaluating the effect of shared memory on a multi agent system, specifically focusing on the effect of deploying dynamic knowledge graphs compared to other methods.
+Evaluation metrics will focus on system performance improvement, reducing redundancy of collected information, accuracy of bias classification and fact-checking, for quality of news.

 Team
 ----
 * **Advisor:** Amir Jafari
 * **Team Members:**
-    * Modupeola
+    * Modupeola Fagbenro
-    * Christopher
+    * Christopher Washer
-    * Chella
+    * Chella Pavani
 * **Institution:** The George Washington University
 * **Program:** Data Science